Individual Therapy Program for Addiction

 Individual therapy helps to reestablish this necessary sense of security.
 While learning more about yourself, you can also receive support and guidance from your therapist.
 You can develop a sense of trust for yourself and your counselor.
 This safe emotional relationship can help bring the healing you need and prepare you to build friendships and family relationships throughout your recovery.

-Individual therapy for addiction can be used to treat any of the following conditions and disorders:
+Individual therapy for substance use disorder can be used to treat any of the following conditions and disorders:

 • Mental health disorders

 Addiction treatment requires a multifaceted approach.
 There is no one-size-fits-all method for addressing substance use disorders and mental health challenges.
-Instead, treatment should be adjusted to meet the specific and unique needs of those in recovery.
+Instead, addiction and mental health treatment should be adjusted to meet the specific and unique needs of those in recovery.

-At Eagle Creek Ranch Recovery, our mission is to provide our clients with comprehensive care as they overcome addiction.
+At Eagle Creek Ranch Recovery, our mission is to provide our clients with the care they need to overcome addiction.
 We believe that the best way to do this is to use treatment methods that can adapt to the recovery needs of our clients.
 Therapy is one of those methods, in addition to our other approaches.